What is the Edo era?

 Inventions

-Some historians say the Edo era is the Renaissance time of Japan by historians.
+Some historians argue that the Edo period was Japan’s equivalent of the Renaissance.
 Eventually, the standard of living improved, including houses, meals, and fashions.
 Some of them were indeed inventions.

-For example, the design of kimonos (Japanese clothes) has accents with color gradations or small embroideries.
+The design of kimonos (traditional Japanese clothing) features color gradations and subtle embroideries, for instance.
 Are you interested in that?
 Under this, some articles are about fashion improvements.
 Please check them.

 Japanese topknot.